realA10001986/Flux-Capacitor/README.md

 Enter your TCD's network name (usually "TCD-AP") in **_Network name (SSID) of TCD-AP_** and the TCD's AP password (if configured on the TCD) in **_Password for TCD-AP_**.

->In the unlikely case, multiple TCD's are in range, you can single out your TCD by its BSSID.
+>In the unlikely case that multiple TCD's are in range, you can single out your TCD by its BSSID.
 The TCD displays its BSSID on its *WiFi Configuration* page (starting version 3.23).

 If you want to enter Car mode immediately, check **_Enable car mode_**.
 You can also later enable Car mode by typing *991ok on the remote. *990ok disables Car mode.